-Hurricane Sandy appears to have had little effect on the oyster populations, as opposed to 2011 when high freshwater flows from heavy rains in the spring and two tropical storms in late summer caused heavy oyster mortalities in the upper Bay (Tarnowski 2012).
-The elevated mortalities observed on Manof-War and Coal Lump bars in 2012 were due to small numbers of residual boxes from 2011, since Man-of-War bar had suffered 100% mortalities that year.
-Observed mortalities on the remaining upper Bay bars in 2012 were relatively low.
-Remarkably, numerous surviving oysters were found at Deep Shoal, the most upbay of the bars surveyed in the upper Bay.
-The proximity of this bar to the higher salinity shipping channel may account for this survivorship.
+The elevated mortalities observed on some Upper Bay bars in 2013 were due to a combination of small numbers of surviving oysters plus residual boxes from 2011, when high freshwater flows from heavy rains in the spring and two tropical storms in late summer caused heavy oyster mortalities in the Upper Bay (Tarnowski 2012) e.g. Man-of-War bar had suffered 100% mortalities that year.
+Observed mortalities on the remaining Upper Bay bars in 2013 were relatively low.
+Remarkably, some oysters surviving from 2011 were found at Deep Shoal, the most upstream of the bars surveyed in the Upper Bay.
+The proximity of this bar near the higher salinity shipping channel may account for this survivorship.